soesia18/movieholic/README.md

 Copy the .jar in your Folder: glassfish6>glassfish>lib <br>
 >

->Go to you your glassfish6>bin and dopple click on asadmin.bat <br>
+>Go to you your glassfish6>bin and double-click on asadmin.bat <br>
 start your domain1 with the command "start-domain domain1" <br>
 >